 Peter Pomerantsev goes to Mongolia and meets the president, an all-purpose post-Soviet entrepreneur turned politician.
 Specifically, an all-purpose post-Soviet entrepreneur and martial arts champ who named his company after The Godfather.

 This isn’t just eccentric; in Codes of the Underworld, Diego Gambetta has a fascinating chapter on the role movies played in the making of the post-Soviet gangster.
 Coming out of the Soviet era, people thrown into this baffling future were in search of ways to convince others and themselves of their new roles.
 The Soviet Union had a criminal subculture of its own, that grew in its camps and prisons, but it wasn’t very useful when you had to deal with people who didn’t move in that world, although it was a useful source of legitimacy with those who did.
 It was also very local and supremely anti-aspirational.
-The vision of the mafioso according to Mario Puzo and Scorsese, though, was something they could buy into that everyone recognised, all over the world.
+The vision of the mafioso according to Mario Puzo, Scorsese, and Coppola, though, was something they could buy into that everyone recognised, all over the world.

 Gambetta points out that the tropes Puzo and Coppola stylised for their own purposes were developed for good reasons – they were ways of doing business in a world without trust – and adopting them was useful both because they were a kind of brand, and because they worked in their own way.
 The economic need to be recognised as a gangster drove the cultural phenomenon, but the cultural tropes also changed the economic process of production or rather predation.